Fishing industry in Canada

 Canada's fishing industry is a key contributor to the success of the Canadian economy.
-In 2016, Canada's fishing industry exported $6.6 billion in fish and seafood products and employed approximately 72,000 people in the industry.
+In 2018, Canada's fishing industry was worth $36.1 billion in fish and seafood products and employed approximately 300,000 people.
 Aquaculture, which is the farming of fish, shellfish, and aquatic plants in fresh or salt water, is the fastest growing food production activity in the world and a growing sector in Canada.
 In 2015, aquaculture generated over $1 billion in GDP and close to $3 billion in total economic activity.
-The Department Of Fisheries and Oceans (DFO) oversees the management of Canada's aquatic resources and works with fishermen across the country to ensure the sustainability of Canada's oceans and in-land fisheries.
+Fisheries and Oceans Canada oversees the management of Canada's aquatic resources and works with fishermen across the country to ensure the sustainability of Canada's oceans and in-land fisheries.

-Industry Overview
+Industry overview

 Canada is fortunate to be surrounded by the Atlantic, Pacific, and Arctic Oceans as well as the Great Lakes that contain abundant and valuable sources of fish and seafood.
 The variety of products that Canadian fishermen harvest from these sources are sold within Canada and exported around the world to international markets.
 In total, the Canadian fishing industry exports over 75% of the products harvested and processed in Canada.
 In 2015, Canada was the eighth largest fish and seafood exporter in the world, sending products valued at $6 billion to over 130 countries.

 The United States is one of the most important markets for Canadian seafood exports and represents 64% of Canada's seafood trade.
 China (11%), the European Union (10%), Japan (4%), and Hong Kong (2%) are also key export markets for Canadian seafood products.
 The seafood trade is a sector of the Canadian economy that has a trade surplus, meaning that the value of Canadian seafood exports is greater than the cost of seafood imports coming from foreign markets.
 In 2016, the total value of Canadian fish and seafood exports was over $6.8 billion compared to the value of imported fish and seafood products that was over $3.8 billion, meaning that the trade surplus of fish and seafood products was roughly $3 billion.

-Regional Overview
+Regional overview

 The 3 primary regions for fishing and aquaculture in Canada are the Atlantic region, the Pacific region, and the Inland or Central region that includes the Great Lakes and Hudson's Bay.
 The breakdown of the basic statistics for commercial sea and freshwater fisheries and aquaculture from 2016, as well as the information about Canada's recreational fisheries from 2010, can be found below.